 Foster belonging and recognition.
 Advocating for all voices across my team is a core value that I bring to every role.
 I want to ensure that the team's purpose is aligned with our mission and values every day so that team members can thrive in their roles, be recognized for their talents, and grow their impact at Asana.
 In turn, this creates an environment where team members learn to support and advocate for others—which is incredibly important.

 Love your craft.
 When you enjoy your craft and visibly share that excitement with your team, it creates an environment of curiosity, connection, and understanding for how their work and ideas propel the team forward.
 It also means there is more laughter, joy, and creativity in the work itself—which always leads to better results.
 We aren’t working in a vacuum, and I think it’s important to create work that the team can take pride in collectively.

 Like all leadership skills, learning to lead by example takes time and practice.
 It’s worth the effort, though.
 Building this skill can help you gain higher levels of engagement and trust on your team.
-Whether you’re managing a group of direct reports or leading a team without being a manager, leading by example shows team members that you value them.
+Whether you’re developing your management style, managing a group of direct reports, or leading a team without being a manager, leading by example shows team members that you value them.

 To continue developing your leadership skills, read our article on the difference between leadership and management.Try Asana for leaders